 How Common Is Wireless Charging?

-Almost all major flagship phones have wireless charging.
+Many flagship phones today come equipped with wireless charging.
 Many smaller brands have also implemented it.
 Finding a phone with wireless charging isn’t hard.

 In the near future, wireless charging may become a standard feature on smartphones.